-It's like a concentrated paste with the goodness of ginger, garlic, green chilies, onions, tomatoes and wonderful Indian spices.
+It's a concentrated paste with the goodness of ginger, garlic, green chilies, onions, tomatoes and wonderful Indian spices.
 Most curries in India start with bhuna masala.

 I realised that I ended up making this every time I was making Indian curries.
 And I smartened up.
-Figured that I could make a larger batch and just leave it in the fridge for a week's worth of curries/ dal’s or freeze it for later.
+Figured that I could make a larger batch and just leave it in the fridge for a week's worth of curries/ dals or freeze it for later.
 Perfect time saving trick.